Edited by Judge William J. Fisher & Michael C. Flom

 – Nathan J. Nelson

-Introduction; Development Of The Cloud Model And Standards And Best Practices; Pre-Contracting Intake And Risk Assessment/Due Diligence; Legal Framework; Contract Drafting For Cloud Computing; Appendix A – Sample Checklist / Questionnaire For Vendor Security Issues
+Introduction; Development of the Cloud Model and Standards and Best Practices; Pre-Contracting Intake and Risk Assessment/Due Diligence; The Legal Framework Is Primarily Data Privacy and Security Related; Contract Drafting for Cloud Computing; Appendix A – Sample Checklist/Questionnaire for Vendor Security Issues

 Table Of Authorities